QuaSi-Software/Documentation/docs/resie_energy_system_components.md

 The energy balance (or power balance) of the heat pump can be drawn up on the basis of the latter figure and on the ratio between supplied and dissipated heat power, expressed as the COP:

 $$\dot{Q}_{out} = \frac{COP}{COP -1} \ \dot{Q}_{in} \mathrm{\quad with \quad} \dot{Q}_{out} = \dot{Q}_{in} + P_{el} $$

-The power of the heat pump's electric supply, including the losses of the power electronics, is given as:

-$$P_{el,supply} = \frac{P_{el}}{\eta_{PS}}$$

-However, as the efficiency of a heat pump becomes quite complicated to calculate and is often determined from data sheets or measurements, the efficiency of the power supply by itself is difficult to determine.
-Thus it is not considered separately from the other factors and not included in the model within ReSiE as a separate factor.

 While ReSiE deals in energy values and energy flow (power), if required the following equation can be used to determine other variables of the heat input or output: